rakudola/5ming/old versions/readme.md

 - Beginning read-in input
 - Currently does not scale outside of 2-condition, 4-replicate run from modified input, but development is underway!

+### v2.7.1
+(2020/2/13)
+- Support ending for HD input.
+Next version will only accept CD input

 ## v2.6.0
 (2019/1/21)
 - Program now can scale to different numbers of conditions and replicates save for a handful of bugs